muktarrejvi/cybersecurity-portfolio/CertMikeCCNotes.md

 ### 🧾 Baselining
 - A **baseline** is a snapshot of system or application settings at a specific point in time.
-- Used to compare with the current state to detect **unauthorized or unexpected changes**.
+- Used to compare with the current state to detect **unauthorized or unexpected changes**
 - Helps ensure **system integrity**.

 ---